 Can I create a virtual credit card on Google Pay?

 Yes, you can create virtual cards on Google Pay.
-To do so, you’ll have to add a card to your Google account (skip if a credit or debit card is already added) and ensure that the save and fill payment option is on.
+Add a card to your Google account (skip if a credit or debit card is already added) and ensure the save and fill payment option is on.

 Virtual credit and debit cards are better alternatives to plastic cards or cash.
 While virtual and physical cards are almost identical, the former has some disadvantages and an edge over its counterpart.